Let’s say your Client needs you to change a light switch. Tasker SueAnn M. would follow these steps:

 - Test that it works.

 SueAnn told us that when faced with a task to install a dimmer switch, she leveraged her knowledge of replacing switches, which is very straightforward.
-With that foundation, she watched a YouTube video, consulted with a Tasker friend, and with very little effort she was able to install the dimmer switch and add another skill to her Quick Pitch for Minor Home Repairs.
+With that foundation, she watched a YouTube video, consulted with a Tasker friend, and with very little effort she was able to install the dimmer switch and add another skill to her Skills & Experience pitch for Minor Home Repairs.

 Here are more generalized scoping suggestions spanning tasks involving light fixtures, light switch plates, dimmer switches, outlet replacement, and more.
 Pro tip: have a dedicated toolbox for Minor Home Repairs tasks requiring electrical work with every size screw.